Kevinwochan/Australian-Stock-Exchange-Database/README.md

 - create SQL views;
 - understand the limitations of SQL queries; and
 - create SQL functions (when needed).

-## Description
-In this assignment, the schema for a simple ASX (The Australian Securities Exchange) database is provided to you.
-ASX is Australia's primary securities exchange.
-Based on the provided schema: asx-schema.sql, you are required to answer the following questions by formulating SQL queries.
-You may create SQL functions or PLpgSQL to help you, if and only if the standard SQL query language is not expressive and powerful enough to satisfy a particular question.
-To enable auto-marking, your queries should be formulated as SQL views, using the view names and attribute names provided.
-If any queries below require you to order/rank your result in a certain way, unless it is mentioned explicitly, they are supposed to be in ascending order.
-If order is specified, correctness of your solution will include the correct ordering of the output from your solution.

-Furthermore, if information from the previous day is needed for your calculation in any queries below, please disregard the first trading when you count the total number of trading days.
-Otherwise you should include the first day into your calculation.
-For example, suppose that there are totally 5 trading days in the database.
-To calculate the average price of a given stock, please sum its prices and then divided by 5 days.
-To calculate its average gain in percentage, please sum its gains (only 4 of them) and then divided by 4 days.

 ### List all the company names (and countries) that are incorporated outside Australia.
     create or replace view Q1(Name, Country) as ...